firesharkstudios/butterfly-server/docs/README.md

 After the above code runs, the server will have a new *todo* record and a new *todo* record will automagically be sychronized from the server to the client's local *todosList* array.

-See [Butterfly.Example.Todo.Client](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.Client) for a full working client based on Vuetify and Vue.
+See [Butterfly.Example.Todo.Client](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Todo.Client) for a full working client based on [Vuetify](https://vuetifyjs.com) and [Vue.js](https://vuejs.org/).

 # Concepts